panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 greetings.includes(toSearch); // => false
 ```

 `greetings.includes(toSearch)` returns `false`, because the array doesn't contain `toSearch` object reference.
-That's despite the fact that the array contains the object `hi` that's equivalent by content with `toSearch`.
+That's although the array contains the object `hi` that's equivalent by content with `toSearch`.

 Ok.
-Now you can see the problem of searching object by content.
+Now you can see the problem of the searching object by content.
 How do you solve this?
-Using `array.some()` method in combination with shallow or deep eqaulity check of objects.
+Using `array.some()` method in combination with shallow or deep equality check of objects.

-During *shallow equality* check of objects the list of properties of both objects are checked for equality.
+During *shallow equality* check of objects the list of properties of both objects is checked for equality.

 Here's a possible implementation of shallow equality check: